 Distributed algorithms, Convex optimization,

-Software-defined networking, Network functions virtualization, Datacenters
+Software-defined networking, Network function virtualization, P4

-Cloud computing, Orchestration Optimization, Traffic Analytics.
+Datacenters, Cloud computing, Orchestration Optimization, Traffic Analytics.